reneses/cloud-cli/README.md

 - Boto uses its own [configuration file](boto config file)
 - In addition to it, the program has its own config file:

-1. First, create a `config.ini` file from the model and edit it:
+First, create a `config.ini` file from the model and edit it:

 ```
 cp config.ini.sample config.ini
 nano config.ini
 ```

-2. Complete the configuration
+Then, complete the configuration

 ```
 [aws]
 aws_access_key_id =